Iron Rose Pink Stock Seed

-Early, single-stem, or column-type, stock in a highly uniform series for one-cut harvest.
-Iron performed well in our spring and fall trials.
-An appropriate variety for a fall slot, where not all stock will do.
-Selectable for doubles; 55% double without selection.
+Early single-stem, or column-type stock in a highly uniform series for one-cut harvest.
+Aptly named for strong, straight, rigid stems.
+Iron performed well in our spring, early summer, and fall trials.
+Selectable for doubles and 55% double without selection.
 Compared to Katz, Iron is slightly later to flower, and has somewhat shorter and thicker stems.
-Tightly spaced florets on the flower spike make for compact 1 1/2-2", deep rose-pink blooms with a full appearance.
+Tightly spaced florets on the flower spike make for compact 1 1/2–2", deep rose-pink blooms with a full appearance.
 NOTE: This variety produces one flowering stem per plant.
 Pinching is not advisable as it will terminate flowering.

 • Edible Flowers: The peppery, clove-like flavor of the flowers lends itself well to use as a garnish on salads, desserts, and drinks.

 Ht.
 24–28".
 Avg.
 17,000 seeds/oz.
 Packet: 50 seeds.